Interpretability as Alignment: Making Internal Understanding a Design Principle: Impact Statement

 \section{Impact Statement}

-This position paper argues for interpretability as a design principle for alignment.
-Potential benefits include more transparent, auditable systems; compliance support under emerging regulation; and earlier detection of deceptive or misaligned reasoning.
-Risks include ``explanation theater'' from weakly validated methods, possible exposure of sensitive internals, and concentration of expertise in well-resourced labs.
-We advocate causal validation, rigorous benchmarks, and governance integration to mitigate these risks.
+This position paper argues for interpretability as infrastructure for private AI governance.
+Potential benefits include enabling third-party audits through reproducible causal evidence, supporting certification frameworks with verifiable alignment claims, facilitating risk assessment for insurance mechanisms, and providing technical substrates for procurement governance standards.
+Risks include ``explanation theater'' undermining audit compliance and verification protocols, potential exposure of proprietary model internals creating competitive disadvantages, and concentration of interpretability expertise in well-resourced organizations limiting accessibility of private governance mechanisms.
+We advocate causal validation, rigorous benchmarks, and integration with private governance frameworks to mitigate these risks.